Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### DocumentDB

-* MongoDB is used to store, query, and index JSON data • Similar “deployment concepts” as Aurora
+* MongoDB is used to store, query, and index JSON data(Similar "deployment concepts" as Aurora)
 * Fully Managed, highly available with replication across 3 AZ
 * Automatically scales to workloads with millions of requests per seconds
+* Storage scales automatically up to 64 TB without any impact to your application
+* Supports millions of requests per second with up to 15 low latency read replicas
+* Designed for 99.99% availability and replicates six copies of your data across three AZs
+* Can migrate from MongoDB using the AWS Database Migration Service (AWS DMS)

 ### Amazon Neptune

 > Fully managed **graph** database

-* A popular graph dataset would be a social network
-  * Users have friends
-  * Posts have comments
-  * Comments have likes from users
-  * Users share and like posts...
 * Highly available across 3 AZ, with up to 15 read replicas
 * Build and run applications working with highly connected datasets – optimized for these complex and hard queries
 * Can store up to billions of relations and query the graph with milliseconds latency
 * Highly available with replications across multiple AZs
 * Great for knowledge graphs (Wikipedia), fraud detection, recommendation engines, social networking
+* Fully managed graph database service
+* Build and run identity, knowledge, fraud graph, and other applications
+* Deploy high performance graph applications using popular open-source APIs including:
+  * Gremlin
+  * openCypher
+  * SPARQL
+* Offers greater than 99.99% availability
+* Storage is fault-tolerant and self-healing
+* DB volumes grow in increments of 10 GB up to a maximum of 64 TB
+* Create up to 15 database read replicas

+!!! example

+    A popular graph dataset would be a social network

+    * Users have friends
+    * Posts have comments
+    * Comments have likes from users
+    * Users share and like posts...

 ### Amazon Keyspaces(for Apache Cassandra)